Michel Buillard

 Michel Buillard (born 9 September 1950) is a French Polynesian politician and former Cabinet Minister.
-Since 1995 he has served as the Mayor of Papeete.
+Since 1995 he has served as the mayor of Papeete.
 He was deputy of the National Assembly of France for French Polynesia's 1st constituency from 1997 to 2012.
 In the National Assembly, he was a member of the Union for a Popular Movement.
 In the Assembly of French Polynesia, he is a member of Tapura Huiraatira.

 Biography

 After attending school at the Brothers' School in Ploërmel where he obtained his baccalaureate degree in 1969, he began his professional career at the bottom of the scale at the Socrédo bank, then went on to hold administrative posts before returning to school and obtaining a degree in law from the University of Bordeaux in 1979.

 In 1983, he was appointed Director of the Territorial Office for Health and Social Action (OTASS).
 That same year saw his entry into politics in the Tahoeraa Huiraatira and his election to the municipal council of Pirae in the team of Gaston Flosse.

 In 1984, French Polynesia gained internal autonomy.
 First Polynesian president, Gaston Flosse named him a member of the government of French Polynesia by assigning a large ministry in charge of Labor, Employment, Vocational Training and Housing.
 After the territorial elections of 1986, he took the portfolio of Youth, Sports and Housing.

 In December 1987, following a reversal of the majority, Michel Buillard returned to the Assembly of French Polynesia, where he sat as an advisor in the opposition Tahoeraa Huiraatira ranks.

 In 1989, he founded the association Ia Ora Papeete, at the head of which he was fighting for the first time the mayor of Papeete.
 He fails, but at 38, he gets a very honorable score of 21.5% against an outgoing mayor, Jean Juventin, then at the height of its popularity.

 After the territorial elections of March 1991, the Tahoeraa Huiraatira returned to power.
-Gaston Flosse appointed him vice-president of the government and awarded him the Ministry of Health, Solidarity, Housing and Research.
+Gaston Flosse appointed him vice-president and awarded him the Ministry of Health, Solidarity, Housing and Research.